martinmarsh/arduino-redis-keys/README.md

 * Option to call back on data received data
 * Supports up to 244 variables (note memory limits this much less on UNO)
 * 1 Byte reference to data mapping conserves memory when repeating calls to redis

+ISSUES

+Char strings must be dimensioned to 10 bytes
+Float and Double have default precisions

 == License ==